754,807 EVANS members around the world

 EVANS Family History

-The Welsh archaeologist, Sir Arthur Evans (1851—1941), was famous for his excavations at Knossos on Crete, which uncovered the Minoan civilisation.
-This provided the vital missing link between Ancient Egypt and the rise of Ancient Greece.
+The Welsh archaeologist, Sir Arthur Evans (1851—1941), was famous for his excavations at Knossos on Crete, where he uncovered the remains of the Minoan civilisation.
+His work provided the vital missing link between Ancient Egypt and the rise of Ancient Greece.

 1881, 1891 Census